fx-giant/giant-documentations/visual/visual-layouting.md

 ![themes](images/giant-101-layouting/Kpi1.PNG)

 First we create a dashboard with the title of what we are showcasing.
 We show all the important KPIs.
-We layout the dashboard as if we were presenting with it.
+We arrange the charts according to the flow of the data story presented in the dashboard.
 So first, we talk about the total units sold followed by how much revenue was made and the total cost beared.
 Then we show visual examples that showcase summaries of the company's performance.

 ![summary](images/giant-101-layouting/Summary.PNG)

-Here we show the **total units sold** over **years** by a line graph and the **proportion of items sold contributing to renvenue** by a pie chart.
+Here we show the **total units sold** over **years** by a line graph and the **proportion of items sold contributing to revenue** by a pie chart.
 All these charts were created in order to showcase the **summary** of the Stationary company.
-These representations of data coincides with the story we are trying to tell: How is the company performing?
-However, If we wanted to perform more specific analysis on the same company it would be a good idea to create a seperate dashboard.
+These representations of data correspond with the story that we are trying to tell i.e. : How is the company performing?
+However, If we wanted to perform more specific analysis on the same company it would be a good idea to create a separate dashboard.
 In context, the overview dashboard will showcase different information than the other dashboard so it will be easier for the target audience to understand.

 ## Example 2: